Test Engineer Salary

 Popular Skills for Test Engineer

-Survey participants wield an impressively varied skill set on the job.
+Survey takers working as Test Engineers report using a large range of professional skills.
 Most notably, skills in C, Labview, Test Automation, and C++ are correlated to pay that is above average.
-Skills that are correlated to lower pay, on the other hand, include Microsoft Office, Quality Assurance / Quality Control, and Technical Writing.
-Those educated in Test Engineering tend to be well versed in System Testing, Electronic Troubleshooting, and Test Automation.
+At the other end of the pay range are skills like Microsoft Office, Quality Assurance / Quality Control, and Technical Writing.
+Most people familiar with Test Engineering also know System Testing, Electronic Troubleshooting, and Test Automation.

 Pay by Experience Level for Test Engineer